wackerspaul/comparison-approach/README.md

 # comparison approach

 ## Description
 The comparison approach is a R-based toxicogenomics tool to match compounds based on their modes of action.
 This github repository is a tutorial of the comparison approach as used in Heusinkveld et. al. 2018 and Luijten et. al. 2019 In brief, the comparison approach selects per compound the top 'n' (n=50 by default) most regulated genes based on their absolute T-statistics, and assigns subsequently a linear descending score to the highest ranked genes over the compared compounds.
-If the genes are regulated in the same direction, the scores of these genes are summed, which result in a "match score" between compounds.
+If the genes are regulated in the same direction, the scores of these genes are summed, resulting in a "match score" between compounds.

 ## Flowdiagram of the comparison approach